+My ultimate goal: to have a self-sufficient, self-growing diversified investment portfolio so that I can neither have to live to work, nor work to live.
 My current strategy is to finish my apprenticeship and using that, moving forward in the oil patch to increase my earning power to further grow my portfolio.
 Hopefully one day it will have grown enough to not be dependent on working for someone else anymore.
+For instance, a $1,000,000 portfolio returning annually 10% produces $100,000/year income – though only half of it being taxable, and/or being taxed at a lower rate, being investment income.
 It is easier to make money when you are young and single.
 Overall, my current strategy involves 6 weapons of battle:

 (1) Oilfield trucking income.